yaksher/discord_telegram_mirror_bot/README.md

 Setup instructions (do once) (note that building from source is the only "supported" path (I do not support anything, but at least you have the source code; I am not providing any executables)):
 - Install the Rust compiler.
 - Clone the repo.
-- Modify the `const DISCORD_IMAGE_CHANNEL: d::ChannelId = d::ChannelId::new(1267352463158153216);` line in `main.rs` to be a channel your bot has access to and isn't used for anything else (this'll be made a config parameter at some point).

-  (It's not a problem for the bot if it's used it for something else, but the bot will spam it with telegram profile pictures.)
 - Create a Discord bot and a Telegram bot.
 - Create a `.env` file and add `DISCORD_TOKEN="<discord bot token>"` and `TELOXIDE_TOKEN="<telegram bot token>"` lines to it.
 You probably also want `RUST_LOG=info,tracing::span=off,serenity::gateway::shard=off` in there.
-- [Optional] Create a `config.toml` file, then add
+- Create a `config.toml` file, then add
   ```
   [options]
   admins = [<your discord id>]
+  image_channel = <channel_id>
   ```
-  The only this currently affects is that it will enable an autocomplete list when running the `/bridge` command (see below).
+  The admins field is [optional] and only currently enables an autocomplete list when running the `/bridge` command (see below).
+The image_channel is needed for profile pictures in telegram->discord to work.
+The <channel_id> should be a channel your bot has access to and isn't used for anything else.

+  (It's not a problem for the bot if it's used it for something else, but the bot will spam it with telegram profile pictures.)
 - Run the bot with `cargo run --release`.
 Alternatively, you can build the bot and put the executable wherever you want, however the `.env` and `config.toml` files should be in whatever the working directory of the bot is.
 Note that the bot will also maintain a database of message mappings, which'll be created in the same place.
 The latter option is untested but I don't see why it wouldn't work.

 Usage instructions (for each pair of channels you want to bridge):